indigo-biosystems/hyperion/README.md

 # Hyperion

 Hyperion is a Ruby REST client that follows certain conventions layered on top of HTTP.
-The conventions implement best practices.
+The conventions implement best practices surrounding versioning, error handling, and making an API consumable by third parties.
 Hyperion provides an abstraction that makes it easy to follow these conventions consistently across projects.

 ## Conventions

 ### Versioning

-TBD
+_TODO_

 ### Errors

+400-level errors are always return as exactly 400; no distinction is made in the error code.
+Instead, a well-defined structure is returned that contains

+- a human-oriented error message, and
+- a machine-oriented list of `ErrorInfo`s.

+The point of the message is to describe the problem.
+The point of the error infos is to provide enough information necessary to begin resolving the problem.

+An `ErrorInfo` consists of:

+- code
+- resource
+- field
+- value
+- reason

+As of this writing, allowable codes are

+- 'missing'
+- 'missing_field'
+- 'invalid'
+- 'unsupported'
+- 'already_exists'

+Each field is a string.
+Depending on the code, some fields may not apply.
+Inapplicable fields are always present, with the empty string as their value.
+This simplifies the code that deals with them.

-## Using it
+## Using hyperion

 Hyperion revolves around the idea of a _route_, which is a combination of: